z4f1r0v/zafirov.me/content/posts/challenges.md

 If I have to sum this month up, I would say - it was amazing but if I am to do that ever again I will definitely prepare differently for it.
 Again - experience gained, skills improved, team strengthened, self - bettered.

-September came and went, and my body didn't seem to have any problem with taking so much beating but subsequently it started giving up in areas I didn't expect it would.
+September came and went, and my body didn't seem to have any problem with taking so much beating, but subsequently it started giving up in areas I didn't expect it would.
 Which is a nice segway into the third and final - health challenges.
 Unlike previous years when I would get the occasional cold this year I had a whole plethora of health related issues.